 The controlled acceptance of risks plays a central role at Helaba in the management of the company.
 We accept and manage risks on the basis of our comprehensive risk identification, quantification, containment and monitoring system.
-Although they are already very highly evolved and satisfy all statutory and supervisory requirements, we refine our methods and systems continmonitoring.
-Risk quantification includes determining the capital necessary to ensure that risk-bearing capacity is maintained.
+Although they are already very highly evolved and satisfy all statutory and supervisory requirements, we refine our methods and systems continuously.
+Our fundamental organisational principles put in place the structures necessary to ensure successful implementation of the risk strategy defined.
+Helaba, in conclusion, has at its disposal a stock of proven and effective methods and systems with which to master the risks it chooses to accept.